 So, without further ado, let’s get down to the point, shall we?

-What are the effective retargeting strategies that you should go for?
+What are the effective retargeting strategies that you should go for in 2020?

 Retarget specific URL visits

 You could do retargeting by simply setting up your Facebook Business Manager or Google AdWords to run a retargeting campaign for the website visits in the last 90 days, or you could do it the smart way — by retargeting specific URL visits.

 Using the former method, you’ll be retargeting each and every visitor who visited your site in the last 90 days.
 As a result, you’ll be casting a net that’s way too wide.
 Doing this, you’ll not only be diluting the efficacy of your marketing message but you will also not see any noticeable difference in your conversion rates.